 Our farm has never and does not now, grow any Genetically Modified Organism (GMO) crops, either organically or conventionally.

 On many of our crops we also utilize ‘high tunnel’ growing.
 A high tunnel is a tunnel covered with long lasting polyethylene film supported by a steel structure resembling a greenhouse.
 The interior heats up because the incoming solar radiation warms the soil, air and plants faster than the heat can escape the tunnel.
 Typically, no auxiliary heat is added.
 The warm air inside the tunnel is retained by the polyethylene roof and sidewalls protecting the plants from cold temperatures, both in the spring and the fall.
 Temperature, humidity and ventilation are controlled by closing or opening the sidewalls as the plants needs dictate.
-The high tunnels enhance our crops viability at the edge of the growing seasons.
+The high tunnels enhance our crops viability at the beginning and end of the growing seasons.
 But just as importantly they allow us complete control of the amount of water that contacts the plants foliage and roots.
 This dramatically minimizes disease, making high tunnel production ideal for organic growing.

 Farm work is hard.
 It needs to be done in all kinds of weather, from cleaning the snow off greenhouses in the dead of winter to harvesting crops, low to the ground, in one-hundred-degree heat.
 The hours are long and the pay is not great.
 We cannot do what we do, provide wholesome food for our community, without the dedication of our tremendous employees.
 Many of them are immigrants or they travel here seasonally to work the land, leaving their loved ones behind.
-It’s not unlike what our family members did when arriving here from Italy almost a century ago.
+It’s not unlike what our family members did when arriving here from Italy a century ago.
 Our family’s history along with working side by side with these fine people, often sharing a laugh, a tragedy or a beer after work, is why we feel our workers are part of our family.
 We treat them with the respect and dignity they have earned and deserve.
 Without them we are nothing.